Lebanese amber

-Lebanese amber is fossilized resin found in Lebanon and southwest Syria.
-It dates back approximately 130-125 million years to the Barremian of the Early Cretaceous.
-It formed on what was then the northern coast of Gondwana, believed to be a tropical or subtropical zone in a temperate or hot climate.
+Lebanese amber is fossilized resin found in Lebanon and surrounding countries.
+A majority of the amber with fossil inclusions has been found within 3 layers of the Grès du Liban alloformation, which dates back approximately 130-125 million years to the Barremian of the Early Cretaceous.
+Upper Jurassic Kimmeridgian amber has also been found in Lebanon from the Bhannes formation, but so far only one locality, Aintourine, has produced inclusions.
+The main amber deposit was formed on what was then the northern coast of Gondwana, probably within a tropical or subtropical zone in a temperate or hot climate.
+Analysis of the sediment from the site indicate the amber was produced in coastal, possibly estuarine conditions.

 It is the oldest source of amber with a significant number of inclusions.
 Up to 300 sources of Lebanese amber have been recovered and 17 of them are important sources of organic inclusions, which are the oldest of their kind.
 The inclusions help to document Cretaceous fauna and flora.

 Origins

-Lebanese amber can be found in Lebanon and neighboring areas of Syria and north Palestine.
+Lebanese amber can be found in Lebanon and neighboring areas of the Levant.
 Up to 300 different sources of amber had been discovered by 2010.
 The amber was deposited in the Cretaceous era and is rich in fossil synclusions.
 19 of the discovered sources are rich in inclusions from the Early Cretaceous.
 All of them are located in Lebanon, which makes it the largest source of inclusion from that period.

 History

-Aside from possible early reports of Phoenician usage, the oldest reports of Lebanese amber are from 19th-century accounts, these tended only to be incidental due to Lebanese amber's poor gemological quality in comparison to Baltic amber, and the local people were more interested in the associated lignite as a source of fuel.
+Aside from possible early reports of Phoenician usage, the oldest reports of Lebanese amber are from 19th-century accounts, these tended only to be incidental due to Lebanese amber's gemological quality in comparison to Baltic amber, and the local people were more interested in the associated lignite as a source of fuel.